Binckhorst Castle: The manor

 In the back of room V, the wall between III and V at the north corner of III had a vertical seam that reached till the foundations.
 In this corner of III these were again found to consist of a row of medieval kloostermoppen.
 The wall between III and IV had the same foundation, and was also made of red brick, this time of 19-20 * 9-10 * 4.5 cm.
 It did not form part of the wall of II, and the oldest part reached only till about 1.60 m above the floor.

 The 1614 picture by J. Londerseel is a bit off, but depicts the situation that part V has not yet been built, and that II and III had separate roofs A sundial probably dated to 1616, and some archives allowed to date the construction of part IV to that year.
 This is inline with the type of windows in the southeastern wing.
-The brick in part IV was red with yellow veins, or sometimes vise versa., size 18 * 9 * 4 cm.
+The brick in part IV was red with yellow veins, or sometimes vice versa., size 18 * 9 * 4 cm.
 The rear wall of part IV was renovated later, and also showed a small brick of 16 * 7 * 3.5 cm.

 Part V was constructed soon after part IV.
 Its walls consisted of a catalogue of different brick types.
 The cellar was constructed with the same brick as in IV.
 Above that, many types were used.
 Any dating based on the brick was therefore almost impossible with regard to this part of the building.
 A drawing by Roelant Roghman shows a building with three stepped gables, and part V still being lower.

 In 1690 the ownership of Binckhorst changed.
 The new owner removed the stepped gables and probably brought II and V under one roof.
 The new situation is depicted on a 1725 drawing.
 In 1727 Johan Huyman bought the castle.
 Windows were moved and enlarged, and the front door was placed in a new larger frame together with windows.
 The windows in V and the tower were still later changes, probably by Marens de Jong in the late 19th century.